Peace Love and Country Music: Background

-On June 4, 2013 Ronnie Dunn released a promo single "Country This" and the lead off single "Kiss You There" to SiriusXM radio.
-On June 6, 2013, Ronnie Dunn performed the two songs along with "Cowgirls Rock 'N Roll" and the title track from the album "Peace, Love, And Country Music" at the 2013 CMA Music Fest following the 2013 CMT Music Awards.
+On June 4, 2013 Dunn released a promo single "Country This" and the lead off single "Kiss You There" to SiriusXM radio.
+On June 6, 2013, Dunn performed the two songs along with "Cowgirls Rock 'N Roll" and the title track from the album "Peace, Love, And Country Music" at the 2013 CMA Music Fest following the 2013 CMT Music Awards.

-On June 9, 2013, Ronnie Dunn announced his new record deal with indie label HitShop Records.
-The deal was to be a joint effort between HitShop and Ronnie's own Little Will-E Records with HitShop assisting in radio distribution.
+On June 9, 2013, Dunn announced his new record deal with indie label HitShop Records.
+The deal was to be a joint effort between HitShop and Dunn's own Little Will-E Records with HitShop assisting in radio distribution.
 However, after an unsuccessful run with "Kiss You There", LWR and HitShop parted ways.

 On November 19, 2013 the second single "I Wish I Still Smoked Cigarettes" was released.
-To promote the single, Ronnie embarked on a small radio tour.
+To promote the single, Dunn embarked on a small radio tour.
 He also performed on TV talk show such as Dr. Phil, The Doctors, and The Talk.

 On January 22, 2014, another promo single "Grown Damn Man" was released through iTunes.
-Following the release of "Grown Damn Man" Ronnie Dunn and Jeff Balding announced that the new album Peace, Love, and Country Music would be released on April 8, 2014 in digital through iTunes and Amazon with a physical CD being released in partnership with country western store Country Outfitter.
+Following the release of "Grown Damn Man" Dunn and Jeff Balding announced that the new album Peace Love and Country Music would be released on April 8, 2014 in digital through iTunes and Amazon with a physical CD being released in partnership with country western store Country Outfitter.